ml-explore/mlx-examples/llms/mlx_lm/SERVER.md

 - `role_mapping`: (Optional) A dictionary to customize the role prefixes in the generated prompt.
 If not provided, the default mappings are used.

 - `stop`: (Optional) An array of strings or a single string.
-Thesse are sequences of tokens on which the generation should stop.
+These are sequences of tokens on which the generation should stop.

 - `max_tokens`: (Optional) An integer specifying the maximum number of tokens